 Evaluating your life to set the right goals

 To help you reflect, I have created and provided a free tool to help you to evaluate the different areas of your life.
 I’ve designed this tool to help you to focus on building confidence in your strengths and set goals in the areas that you can improve.
-You can access the free downloadable worksheet here.
+Please contact me to access this tool.

 The free tool is designed to help you to assess your happiness with eight different aspects of your life.
 The eight areas have been chosen to cover all aspects of life, but feel free to adjust the wheel to make sure it relates to your needs.
 By creating a wheel of satisfaction, you can understand where the bumpy areas of your life may be.
 From there, you can work on the ways to increase your happiness and smooth out the wheel.
 Once you have decided on the areas of improvement, it is time to set goals that work for you.

 Studies have shown that we are more likely to achieve success when we structure our goals to have a positive approach rather than an avoidance energy.
 By setting your goal to strive a positive outcome, for example, to increase your exercise and activity levels to become fitter, you are more likely to reach this desirable result.
 If you structure your goal to avoid a negative outcome, e.g., to exercise more to lose weight to avoid health issues, then you may be less likely to achieve them.

 As mentioned before, written goals help to aid attainment.
 In another study, they found that people were 42% more likely to achieve their goals just by putting pen to paper.
 The reason behind this is writing goals down engages your left part of your brain that focuses on logic.
 With both the left and right-hand side of the brain working together you have a complete focus on achieving and seizing your goals.